 What is schizophrenia?

-Schizophrenia is a complicated mental illness in which a person has a hard time telling between what is real and what is not real.
-People with schizophrenia have trouble thinking and behaving normally.
-Schizophrenia affects about one in every 100 people and can happen to anyone, though it is more severe in men and usually occurs in people under age 45 (Source: PubMedHealth).
+Schizophrenia affects about one in every 100 people and can happen to anyone, though it is more severe in men and usually occurs in people under age 45.

 Treatment for schizophrenia depends on the severity of your symptoms.
-For very severe symptoms, hospitalization may be required.
+For very severe symptoms, hospitalization may be necessary to keep you and those around you safe.
 Other treatments include antipsychotic medications and social and behavioral therapy.
 While there is no cure for schizophrenia, treatment is usually effective at managing the symptoms.

 Seek immediate medical care (call 911) if you hear voices or see things that are not there (hallucinations), if you have thoughts of hurting yourself or others, or if you cannot take care of yourself.